antoineverier/antoineverier.github.io/_portfolio/portfolio-1.md

 ---
-title: "SinGAN — Single‑Image Generative Modeling"
+title: "SinGAN : Single‑Image Generative Modeling"
 excerpt: "Implemented SinGAN with a custom loss to compare patch distributions; explorations in single‑image generation and multi‑scale training.<br/><img src='/images/image041.jpg'>"
 collection: portfolio
-category: "Generative Models"
+category: "Generative models"
-tags: ["SinGAN", "Generative Models", "Computer Vision", "PyTorch"]
+tags: ["SinGAN", "Generative models", "Computer vision", "PyTorch"]
 ---

 We reimplemented with 2 collegues “SinGAN: Learning a Generative Model From a Single Natural Image” : the objective of SinGAN is to compare patch distributions across scales, enabling realistic texture and structure synthesis from a single input image.
 Stack: PyTorch, scikit-image,
 The technical aspect are that they used multi‑scale pyramids, adversarial training, we also study patch statistics.

-# Objective:
+# Objective :
 Reproduce and extend SinGAN with custom loss shaping for patch‑level fidelity.

-# Results:
+# Results :
 Faithful single‑image generation and scale‑aware texture synthesis; ablations on patch loss variants.